-Educating Parents
+14. Educating Parents

 The school will work in partnership with parents to ensure pupils stay safe online at school and at home.
 Parents will be provided with information about the school's approach to online safety and their role in protecting their children.
-Parents will be signposted to a copy of the Acceptable Use Agreement on the website, at the beginning of each academic year and are encouraged to go through this with their child to ensure their child understands the document and the implications of not following it.
+Parents will be sent a copy of the Acceptable Use Agreement at the beginning of each Key Stage and are encouraged to go through this with their child to ensure their child understands the document and the implications of not following it.